pcrandall/traveldist/README.md

-#Scrape the web interfaces in the matrix for travel distances
+# Scrape the navette web interfaces in the matrix for travel distances and update the travel distances excel file